Business Daily

 Renowned for its multi-step skincare routine and its foundation in the ever trendy Korean culture, K-beauty has become a multi-billion dollar industry across the globe.The term covers a wide range of skincare, make-up and cosmetics from South Korea and is lauded for its quality and value.But as demand grows, tens of thousands of companies are claiming to be K-beauty, and not all of them are based

-Spain's economy is growing fast.
-So why is youth unemployment still so high?
+Why is Spain's youth unemployment still so high?

 Many graduates are reluctant to work in the country’s large tourism and service sectors, looking instead for roles that match their university skills.
 That can make finding a first job after graduating a real challenge.Presenter/producer: Ashish SharmaIf you’d like to get in touch with the team, our email address is businessdaily@bbc.co.uk(Picture: Spanish Secretary of State for Labour Joaquin Per